 The Ancient Egypt Gallery is one of the most-loved galleries in the Museum.
 It was originally established in 1939 and has changed very little since, evoking an overwhelming sense of nostalgia in our visitors.

-The Ancient Egypt Gallery gives an insight into the religion, burial practices and everyday life of Ancient Egypt with more than 650 artefacts, most of which are genuine pieces from Ancient Egypt, with only a few replicas and model casts.
+The Ancient Egypt Gallery gives an insight into the religion, burial practices and everyday life of Ancient Egypt.
+It features elements of the collection which is comprised of more than 650 artefacts, most of which are genuine pieces from Ancient Egypt, with only a few replicas and model casts.

 The original sarcophagus and mummy of Renpit-Nefert have been part of the Museum’s collection for over 100 years.
 They were acquired from Egypt by Reverend Roby Fletcher who was commissioned in 1890 to “inquire… as to the best means of procuring objects of archaeological interest, illustrative of ancient Egyptian or Babylonian civilization”.
 While in Cairo he purchased the mummy of Renpit-Nefert and her coffin.